andreabertolini1995/push_swap/README.md

 4. rotate (or reverse rotate) stack b to move its highest number at the top of the stack
 5. push all the numbers back in stack a

-In order to choose, at each iteration, which number is the right candidate to be pushed from stack a to stack b, I go through each number in stack a and store the least number of operations required to move that number already in the correct spot at the top of stack b.
+In order to choose, at each iteration, which number is the right candidate to be pushed from stack a to stack b, I go through each number in stack a and compute the number of operations required to move that number already in the correct spot at the top of stack b.

-To do so, for any given *number to push* in stack a, its *highest lower* number from stack b is computed, i.e. the number that should appear at the top of stack b at the moment of the push, in order to move the number in the correct spot and implicitly sort the stack.
 The number associated to the least number of operations is the winning candidate to be sent to stack b.

 Once the number to push has been identified, there are four possibilities:
 * rotate both stack a and stack b,